In the donation of platelets, a machine is used to collect platelets only and return the red cells and the majority of plasma to your circulation.

 Please register at the reception where we will confirm your identity before each donation.
 You should therefore always bring your photo ID with you.

 Have a cup of coffee or a glass of juice.
-Check that the personal and contact details printed at the beginning of the health questionnaire are up to date.

 4. We will interview you and measure your blood haemoglobin concentration